photo by Trish McGee

 BIOGRAPHY

 Hackett's work has been featured in publications such as New American Paintings, the Washington Post, Aesthetica Magazine (UK) and distinguished as "Ten Memorable Paintings of 2014" in the Huffington Post.
 Hackett received A Mayoral Salute from the City of Baltimore for his solo exhibition and artist talk "Rate of Contingency" at Baltimore City Hall.
-Recent exhibitions include The Prisma Art Prize (Rome, Italy), Return to Self & The Constructed Image (Staunton, VA), and Circular Narratives (Birmingham, AL).
+Current and recent exhibitions include the Herbert Smith Freehills 2024 Portrait Award Exhibition at the National Portrait Gallery (London, UK); Revisit/Reimagine: The Civil Rights Era in Maryland and Parallels of Today at Banneker-Douglass Museum (Annapolis, MD) and Circular Narratives at Vinegar Projects (Birmingham, AL).
 Hackett’s work is represented by Goya Contemporary Gallery (Baltimore, MD) and notably collected by Ethan Cohen Gallery (New York), Wangechi Mutu Studio, University Museums at the University of Delaware, University of Maryland, DC Commission on the Arts and Humanities, Capital One Lounge permanent collection at the Washington Dulles International Airport, the Trawick Foundation and more.

 ARTIST STATEMENT